Betty Jean Robinson

 Betty Jean Robinson (born Betty Jean Rhodes; June 17, 1933 – November 25, 2021) was an American country and Christian music singer and songwriter.

 Biography

 Rhodes was born in Hyden, Kentucky, on the foothills of the Appalachian Mountains.
 She lived in poverty until she was old enough to make her way to Nashville.
 She married William Harold Robinson and started writing songs in the country music field.
 She would later be voted Billboard Magazine's songwriter of the year.
-Robinson was signed to Metromedia Records and later to Decca Records where she wrote many hit songs including, "All I Need is You" and "Hello Love." recorded by Hank Snow.
+Robinson was signed to Metromedia Records and later to Decca Records where she wrote many hit songs including, "All I Need is You" recorded by Dolly Parton and Porter Wagoner, and "Hello Love." recorded by Hank Snow.
 Robinson was also noted as a singer and did several duets with country music star Carl Belew.

 Personal life

 Robinson lived in the hills of Tennessee on what she called Melody Mountain.
 She had a television program that aired regularly on the Trinity Broadcasting Network and wrote a book by the same name.
 Betty Jean's two daughters predeceased her – Elizabeth Kimberly Nauman (4/6/2006) and Rebecca Lynn Mullins (11/7/2009); her husband did as well.
 She had five grandchildren and four great-grandchildren, and continued to live in mountains of Franklin, Tennessee, until her death on November 25, 2021, at the age of 88.